FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 module.exports = router;
 ```

+There are two important things to call out here:

-The most important parts of the request are uri (which is where the request will get sent to) and form (which is the set of parameters FusionAuth expects).
+- The `redirect_uri` which is where the request will get sent to.
+- `form`, which is the set of parameters FusionAuth expects.

 The OAuth token can endpoint only access form encoded data, which is why we are using the form option in our request call.

 You can check the FusionAuth docs to see what every endpoint expects to be sent, but here’s the gist of this request:

 - The `client_id` and `client_secret` identify and authenticate our app, like a username and password
 - The `code` is the Authorization Code we got from FusionAuth
-- The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Flow (as opposed to an implicit grant or PKCE or some other OAuh flow)
+- The `grant_type` tells FusionAuth we’re using the The OAuth Authorization Code Flow (as opposed to an implicit grant or PKCE or some other OAuth flow)
 - The `redirect_uri`  is the URL we’re making the request from
 - The callback lambda is invoked after FusionAuth receives our request and responds.
-We’re expecting to receive an access_token, which will come through in that body argument.
-We’ll save the access_token to session storage and redirect back to the React client.
+We’re expecting to receive an `access_token`, which will come through in that body argument.
+We’ll save the `access_token` to session storage and redirect back to the React client.

 Remember that request-followed-by-callback structure, because we’ll be using it again.

 We’re almost done!
 The only thing left is to set up the server-side session storage for our Access Token.
-In order to do this, we need to configure express-session.
-The following settings work great for local testing, but you’ll probably want to check the express-session docs before moving to production.
+In order to do this, we need to configure `express-session`.
+The following settings work great for local testing, but you’ll probably want to check the `express-session` docs before moving to production.

 Add this to `server/index.js`